-Trends in several areas of session selection are represented in the above matrix and reflect a goal of attracting new conference attendees such as more Commission & Board members and more attorneys.
-For example, the idea of an enhanced series of law sessions is attractive to many APA members and also allows the conference to try to attract attorneys who are seeking California MCLE credit (our Law CM sessions typically qualify for MCLE credit from the Bar Association; however note that starting in 2015 the California Bar has changed its MCLE provider requirements and APA has chosen to not to be a provider for the foreseeable future).
+Trends in several areas of session selection are represented in the above table and reflect a goal of attracting new conference attendees such as more Commission & Board members and more attorneys.
+For example, the idea of an enhanced series of law sessions is attractive to many APA members and also allows the conference to try to attract attorneys who are seeking California MCLE credit (our Law CM sessions typically qualify for MCLE credit from the Bar Association; however, note that starting in 2015 the California Bar has changed its MCLE provider requirements and APA has chosen to not to be a provider for the foreseeable future).

 Incorporating several guaranteed focused sessions for commission and board members will attract more of them to the conference.
-These groups may contain APA members or may entice them to become members of APA because of the professional development offerings available.
+Grouping these sessions on a weekend day might attract more participation for commissioners and board members that may have difficulty taking a day off to attend the conference.
+These groups may contain APA members or the conference may entice them to become members of APA because of the professional development offerings available.

 Note that student sessions are not identified in this matrix.
 That is because they do not occupy regular session slots which are devoted to as many CM creditworthy offerings as possible.
-While the sessions for ‘Student Saturday’ can be solicited by the Student Subcommittee directly, the Programs Subcommittee may find some submittals that are truly student-oriented submitted along with all other sessions during the overall submittal process and should be referred to the Student Subcommittee.
+While the sessions for “Student Day” can be solicited by the Student Subcommittee directly, the Programs Subcommittee may find that some submittals are truly student-oriented; these submittals should be referred to the Student Subcommittee.

-Local sessions can represent 20% of the total number of regular sessions at the conference if the depth of local subject matter warrants it.
-The identification of a local session can be either one that the CHC feels strong must be included in the program, features local speakers, or highlights accomplishments within the host Section’s area.
-The CHC may want to make its Section members aware of this opportunity and encourage submittal of sessions through the regular CFP submission process.
-It is NOT mandated that 20% of the sessions MUST be local sessions; conversely if more than 20% of all sessions proposed are from the host Section, it does not mean that local sessions must be rejected because they are local.
-If they are worthy of consideration otherwise, there is nothing to say they cannot be selected as sessions of statewide significance.
+Local sessions can represent approximately 20 percent of the total number of regular sessions at the conference if the depth of local subject matter warrants it.
+The identification of a local session can be one that the CHC feels strongly must be included in the program, features local speakers, or highlights accomplishments within the host Section.
+The CHC may want to highlight this opportunity to Section members and encourage submittal of sessions through the regular CFP submission process.
+It is NOT mandated that 20% of the sessions MUST be local sessions; conversely, if more than 20% of all sessions proposed are from the host Section, it does not mean that local sessions must be rejected because they are local.
+A session can highlight a local issue while also address a topic of statewide significance.
 Local sessions do not need to be separately identified in the selected program; it is not typical that there is a ‘local session’ track.